musikinformatik/Generic-Additive-Synthesis/README.md

 # Generic Additive Synthesis

-A generalisation of additive synthesis.
+Julian Rohrhuber and Juan Sebastian Lach Lau.

+A generalisation of additive synthesis, as described in our forthcoming article *Generic Additive Synthesis.
+Hints from the Early Foundational Crisis in Mathematics for Experiments in Sound Ontology*

+Here we provide some examples from the article and will add more in the future.

-A few simple examples, using the https://github.com/supercollider/supercollider language:
+A few simple examples, using [SuperCollider](https://github.com/supercollider/supercollider):

 ```